aokeson/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a data scientist/research engineer with expertise in exploring, understanding, and improving how people use machine learning and data analytics to better interpret information and make decisions based on data.
-Previously, I was a Senior Research Engineer at [iRhythm Technologies](https://www.irhythmtech.com/) and completed my PhD in [Computer Science and Engineering](https://www.cs.washington.edu/) at the University of Washington and was advised by [James Fogarty](https://homes.cs.washington.edu/~jfogarty/).
+I am an industry data scientist/research engineer with expertise in exploring, understanding, and improving how people use machine learning and data analytics to better interpret information and make decisions based on data.
+Previously, I completed my PhD in [Computer Science and Engineering](https://www.cs.washington.edu/) at the University of Washington advised by [James Fogarty](https://homes.cs.washington.edu/~jfogarty/).